SFU-CMPT-201/a2-pub/README.md

 As with previous assignments, make sure you run `a2-checker` to check if your work is ready for grading. `a2-checker` performs the following.
 * It checks if you have correct recording files.
+You will receive a 0 if this fails.
 * It checks if you have used `nvim` correctly.
+You will receive a 0 if this fails.
 * It flags if you have copied and pasted anything.
+You will receive a 0 if this fails.
 * It performs some basic checks to see if you followed the tutorial.
-* Note that if a check fails, it does not necessarily tell you why.
+* Note that if a check fails, it does not always tell you why.
 You need to debug it by yourself and find out.
 * This is not a grader but if the checker says that everything is good and if you are done following the tutorial, you will get the full credit.